jnromero/strategyChoice/README.md

-# Costly Strategy Adjustment
+# Strategy Choice Experiment
-Costly Strategy Adjustment Experiment
+This is the code for the strategy choice experiment run in early 2017.